vegah/serverless-cloudwatch-dashboard/readme.md

  * You must specify table name or bucket name when defining s3/dynamodb resources.
  * It is not possible to have different metrics for different resources of the same type.
  * A lot of resources is not supported.
+ * It's impossible to customize the layout of the dashboard.
+Some of these issues may be resolved in the future.

-If you find an issue, please add it to the issues in this repo.
+If you find a bug, please add it to the issues on github.